top of page

 Adjectives as Nouns

 Many adjectives can be used as nouns, to refer to people or things with a certain quality.
-Adjectives are used as nouns to avoid repetition or to shorten subordinal clauses.
+Adjectives are used as nouns to avoid repetition.
 These nouns are declined by matching gender, case, and number and follow the same rule as adjective declension.
-Adjectives as nouns use the masculine or feminine form to refer to people, whereas the neuter gender is used to refer to abstract concepts (das Interessante).
+When referring to people, adjectives take masculine or feminine forms.
+The neuter form is used for general or abstract ideas.

 Examples: